jdidion/atropos/doc/guide.rst

 read input, process reads, and write output.
 To use multiple cores, specify the ``-T`` (or ``--threads``) option with the number of threads to use for trimming:

-  atropos -T 4 -a ADAPTER -o output.fastq input.fastq
+  atropos -T 4 -a ADAPTER -o output.fastq -se input.fastq

 It is important to note that, whatever number of threads you give Atropos, it will one of those for reading input and, if you use the ``--compression writer`` option